makersacademy/bowling-challenge/README.md

 - Implement closure patterns to make object properties private

 Processes
 - Use test-driven development to test-drive the app.
 I will be applying the Jasmine JS testing framework for my JavaScript.
-I would like to apply the use of Capybara for feature testing the user flow.
+I would like to apply feature testing the user flow.
 - Break down the requirements into business logic model, representing simple model of bowling scorecard and iterate to create an initial MVP and add to that MVP by creating a user interface.

 Behaviours/mindset